clauswilke/pinetree/docs/intro.rst

 model = pt.Model()
 ```

-Next, we'll define a genome and register it with Simulation.
+Next, we'll define a genome and register it with Model.

 Defining a genome
 -----------------